hookdeck/terraform-provider-hookdeck/templates/guides/rules.md

 | Interval           | The delay between each automatic retry                                                                                                                                                        |
 | Count              | The number of automatic retries Hookdeck will attempt after an event fails                                                                                                                    |

 > Automatic retries max out after one week, or {% $MAX_AUTOMATIC_RETRY_ATTEMPTS %} attempts – whichever comes first.
-Events can be [manually retried](manually-retry-events) after exceeding this limit.
+Events can be [manually retried](https://hookdeck.com/docs/manually-retry-events) after exceeding this limit.

-Here's how a connection with a linear retry strategy with 5 attempts per hour should look like:
+Here's what a connection with a linear retry strategy with five attempts per hour looks like:

 ```hcl
 resource "hookdeck_connection" "my_connection" {